Aspirin, colon cancer, and genetics

 How exactly does aspirin affect colon cancer?

 The cyclooxygenase enzymes (COX-1 and COX-2) are involved in inflammatory responses.
 Inflammation is an important part of the body’s immune response to trauma or pathogens.
 Problems arise, though, when the inflammatory process doesn’t turn off when it is supposed to.
+COX inhibitors decrease inflammation and, thus, the pain associated with it.
+Aspirin is a COX inhibitor, along with NSAID pain relievers such as ibuprofen.
+Other natural COX inhibitors include Vitamin D, St. John’s Wort, and fish oil.[ref]

 Research shows that COX-1 is usually associated with acute inflammation, which occurs with trauma and pathogens.
 COX-2 is linked to maintaining that inflammatory response.[ref]

-While inhibiting COX-2 may reduce colon cancer, research shows that you don’t want to block COX-2 without also inhibiting COX-1.
-Drugs inhibiting only COX-2, such as Vioxx, seem to increase the risk of cardiovascular events.
+Inhibiting COX-2 alone has been shown in studies to reduce colon cancer.[ref]
+While inhibiting COX-2 may reduce colon cancer, you don’t want to just block COX-2 without also inhibiting COX-1.
+Drugs inhibiting only COX-2, such as Vioxx, increase the risk of cardiovascular events.
 (Vioxx was taken off the market in 2004 due to a significant increase in the risk of heart attacks and strokes.)[ref]

 Aspirin and other NSAIDs inhibit both COX-1 and COX-2.
 Studies dating back to the mid-90s have shown that low-dose NSAID use to prevent heart disease also decreases the risk of colon cancer.
 The benefit ranges from a 21% decrease in risk to a 31% decrease in risk for regular aspirin or other NSAID users.[ref][ref][ref]

-• Aspirin may reduce the ability of cancer cells to proliferate through the anti-platelet pathway.
+Aspirin may reduce the ability of cancer cells to proliferate through the anti-platelet pathway.
 This could help to reduce the activation of the oncogene c-MYC.[ref][ref]

 CCAT2 gene:

-The CCAT2 gene codes for a long non-coding RNA that is important in colon cancer prevention.
-According to a 2013 study, those with the T allele benefitted from aspirin in the prevention of colon cancer.
-Those with a T allele who were taking two or more regular aspirin in a week had their risk cut by 40 – 50%.[ref]
+Several studies show that a specific CCAT2 SNP (rs6983267) increases the risk of colon, prostate, ovarian, and breast cancers.
+CCAT2 expression is upregulated in colon cancer. [ref] According to a 2013 study, those with the T allele benefitted from aspirin in the prevention of colon cancer.
+The study results show that T allele carriers who regularly took two or more aspirin in a week had their risk of colon cancer reduced by 40 – 50%.[ref]
 The T allele also reduces the overall risk of colon cancer[ref]

 TCFL2 gene: